 Part two of a two part series on HIPAA and Email

 In Part I of this post, we reviewed some of the statements that the Office of Civil Rights (OCR), the Privacy Rule enforcers, include in their on-line FAQs relevant to HIPAA and email rules.
 And now that we’ve got a better understanding of those rules, let’s explore how medical practices and other providers can ensure they’re using HIPAA compliant email.
 After all, knowing the rules is one thing … but putting them into practice is what’s going to keep you and your healthcare organization out of trouble.
+So let’s explore some strategies to make sure that happens.

 5 strategies for achieving HIPAA compliant email